tractordev/wanix/fs/httpfs/SPEC.md

 - MUST parse directory listing format correctly
 - SHOULD handle standard HTTP error responses
 - SHOULD support conditional requests
+- MAY use `:` suffix for multipart directory metadata streaming
+- MAY use `...` suffix for recursive multipart tree streaming
+- SHOULD parse multipart responses when using streaming extensions
+- MAY implement caching with respect to Cache-Control-TTL headers

 ### Interoperability
 - Metadata header names are case-insensitive (per HTTP)